Neural oscillation: Phase resetting

 Phase resetting occurs when input to a neuron or neuronal ensemble resets the phase of ongoing oscillations.
 It is very common in single neurons where spike timing is adjusted to neuronal input (a neuron may spike at a fixed delay in response to periodic input, which is referred to as phase locking) and may also occur in neuronal ensembles when the phases of their neurons are adjusted simultaneously.
 Phase resetting is fundamental for the synchronization of different neurons or different brain regions because the timing of spikes can become phase locked to the activity of other neurons.

 Phase resetting also permits the study of evoked activity, a term used in electroencephalography and magnetoencephalography for responses in brain activity that are directly related to stimulus-related activity.
 Evoked potentials and event-related potentials are obtained from an electroencephalogram by stimulus-locked averaging, i.e. averaging different trials at fixed latencies around the presentation of a stimulus.
 As a consequence, those signal components that are the same in each single measurement are conserved and all others, i.e. ongoing or spontaneous activity, are averaged out.
 That is, event-related potentials only reflect oscillations in brain activity that are phase-locked to the stimulus or event.
 Evoked activity is often considered to be independent from ongoing brain activity, although this is an ongoing debate.

 Asymmetric amplitude modulation

 It has recently been proposed that even if phases are not aligned across trials, induced activity may still cause event-related potentials because ongoing brain oscillations may not be symmetric and thus amplitude modulations may result in a baseline shift that does not average out.
 This model implies that slow event-related responses, such as asymmetric alpha activity, could result from asymmetric brain oscillation amplitude modulations, such as an asymmetry of the intracellular currents that propagate forward and backward down the dendrites.
 Under this assumption, asymmetries in the dendritic current would cause asymmetries in oscillatory activity measured by EEG and MEG, since dendritic currents in pyramidal cells are generally thought to generate EEG and MEG signals that can be measured at the scalp.

+Cross-frequency coupling

+Cross-frequency coupling (CFC) describes the coupling (statistical correlation) between a slow wave and a fast wave.
+There are many kinds, generally written as A-B coupling, meaning the A of a slow wave is coupled with the B of a fast wave.
+For example, phase–amplitude coupling is where the phase of a slow wave is coupled with the amplitude of a fast wave.